manaflair/mylittledom/README.md

 ## User API

-  - `new TermScreen({ debugPaintRects })`

-    - You will need to call `screen.attachScreen({ stdin, stdout })` before the screen actually prints anything (with `stdin` and `stdout` being Node.js streams).
-Use `screen.releaseScreen()` once you are done.

-    - When `debugPaintRects` is on, the renderer will use random background colors to help you detect which parts of the screen have been redrawn.
-Check the section below for more information.

   - `new TermElement({ decored })`

     - Each other term element is a subclass of `TermElement` (including `TermScreen`).
 As such, any TermElement prop can also be used on other elements (unless they strongly override it).